What Is No Host Bar

 How Does a No-Host Bar Work in Practice?

 The mechanics of a no-host bar are straightforward.
 Guests approach the bar, place their drink order, and pay the bartender directly.
-This typically involves cash or credit/debit card payment, depending on the bar's payment processing capabilities.
+That's why this typically involves cash or credit/debit card payment, depending on the bar's payment processing capabilities.
 Some venues may also offer a tab system, allowing guests to accumulate charges and settle their bill at the end of the event.

 The event host typically isn't involved in the transaction process itself.
 Their role is limited to arranging the bar service through a contract with the venue or a hired bartender.
 The host often communicates the no-host bar arrangement to the guests in advance through invitations, websites, or other event communication channels.